 Youth Empowerment in Kyrgyzstan

-This process is very empowering as it requires youth to make decisions through democratic discussions within a strong group dynamic, where participants have to build trust and take turns in a variety of different roles (actor, cinematographer, editor etc.).
-This structure requires them to listen and become more aware of others, while also building their own self-awareness.
+The project focused on using the creative and engaging participatory video methodology, developed by Real Time (UK), and previously used in Palestine by MEND.
+The methodology turned out to be very empowering as it required youth to make decisions through democratic discussions within a strong group dynamic, to listen and become more aware of others, while also building their own self-awareness.

 Check out some of the videos made during the project: